 The Company recognizes revenue as its performance obligations are completed.
 Routine services are treated as a single performance obligation satisfied over time as services are rendered.
 These routine services represent a bundle of services that are not capable of being distinct.
 The performance obligations are satisfied over time as the patient simultaneously receives and consumes the benefits of the healthcare services provided.
-Additionally, there may be ancillary services which are not included in the daily rates for routine services, but instead are treated as separate performance obligations satisfied at a point in time when those services are rendered.
-Contract liabilities are recorded for payments the Company receives in which performance obligations have not been completed.
+Additionally, there may be ancillarly services which are not included in the daily rates for routine services, but instead are treated as separate performance obligations satisfied at a point in time when those services are rendered.

 The Company determines the transaction price based on established billing rates reduced by explicit price concessions provided to third party payors.
 Explicit price concessions are based on contractual agreements and historical experience.
 The Company considers the patient's ability and intent to pay the amount of consideration upon admission.
 Credit losses are recorded as bad debt expense, which is included as a component of other operating expenses in the consolidated statements of operations.
-Bad debt expense was \$7,424,000, \$4,711,000, and \$3,886,000 for years ended December 31, 2023, 2022, and 2021, respectively.
-As of December 31, 2023, and 2022, the Company has recorded allowance for doubtful accounts of \$8,054,000 and \$6,246,000, respectively, as our best estimate of probable losses inherent in the accounts receivable balance.
+Bad debt expense was \$8,831,000, \$7,424,000, and \$4,711,000 for years ended December 31, 2024, 2023, and 2022, respectively.
+As of December 31, 2024, and 2023, the Company has recorded allowance for doubtful accounts of \$9,702,000 and \$8,054,000, respectively, as our best estimate of probable losses inherent in the accounts receivable balance.